 First, a quick overview of the different types of folate

-Folate, also known as vitamin B-9, is the umbrella term for all forms of the nutrient, including the lab-made versions used in supplements:
+Folate, also known as vitamin B-9, is the umbrella term for all forms of the nutrient, including the lab-made (aka synthetic) versions used in supplements:

 - Folic acid is the form of folate commonly found in processed foods, prenatal vitamins, and other dietary supplements (more on this in a bit).

 - Methylfolate (aka L-methylfolate, 5-MTHF, 5-methyltetrahydrofolate) is a biologically active form of folate, meaning it's easy for your body to absorb.

 Why is folate such a big deal?